microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

     return loss
 ```

-Be noted, make sure the activation name (as the first argument of `_InspectActivation.apply`) are unique, otherwise
+Be noted, make sure the activation name (as the first argument of `_InspectActivation.apply`) is unique, otherwise
-will be overwritten by the last write.
-The dumpped data are stored in the `output_dir`.
+stat file using the activation name will be overwritten by the last write.
+The dumped data are stored in the `output_dir`.

-#### Collect on multiple ranks
+### 2.3 Collect on multiple ranks

-`GlobalSubscriberManager` did not explicitly handle the racing condition when multiple ranks write into same file path,
+`GlobalSubscriberManager` did not explicitly handle the racing condition when multiple ranks write into the same file path,
 here is the example if you want to collect statistics on multiple ranks:

 ```python